heywoodlh/shodan-scanner/README.md

 This collection of scripts are built on the Shodan Python module for the Shodan searches and the Slacker python module for Slack notification integration.

-These scripts were designed to use Slack as the main notification/logging agent.
-Without Slack integration there will not be a persistent text record of the log files if using the hostcheck.sh script.

 #### File description:
-- hostcheck.sh: Script that will search Shodan for any information posted on hosts specified in hosts.txt file and will send any relevant information to Slack channel specified in slack-notify.py (requires files shodan and slack-notify.py to be configured for Shodan/Slack integrations).
-This script uses the "shodan" file in this repository to do searches for the hosts using Shodan's API.
-It also uses the functionality of sqlite3 (built into the shodan program in this repository) to know which hosts to scan.
-Lastly, this script also uses slack-notify.py to send notifications to Slack using the API key and channel specified in slack-notify.py.
-See below for usage details.
+- hostcheck.py: This program will scan all hosts specified in the shodan-scan database.
+It integrates with Slack and will send scan results to specified Slack channel.

 - requirements.txt: Contains Python dependencies essential for scripts to run correctly.

-- shodan: Python program that interacts with Shodan's API to search for key words or specific hosts.
+- shodan_scanner: Python program that interacts with Shodan's API to search for key words or specific hosts.
+Stores specific hosts in database for scanning later.
 See below for usage information.

-- slack-notify.py: Python program that will send the text in shodanhostscan.log to Slack.
-Contains token, channel and enabled variables which will need to be configured with correct information in order to send notifications.

 ## Usage:
 First, install the dependencies in requirements.txt by running: